funktor/funktor.github.io/_posts/2026-03-09-distributed-training-of-a-deep-recommender-system.markdown

 ```
 <br/><br/>
 The above function uses certain UDFs to preprocess data.
 The columns I am interested in are : `[user_id, movie_id, rating, timestamp, description, genres, movie_year]`.<br/><br/>
 The column `description` is a derived column from title and tags.
 I am assuming a 1-gram language model and extracting the words as tokens.
-The entire codes can be found [here](https://github.com/funktor/distributed-recsys/blob/main/data_generator.py).
+Instead of a 1-gram model, one can use a n-gram model.
+The entire code can be found [here](https://github.com/funktor/distributed-recsys/blob/main/data_generator.py).
 <br/><br/>

 ### Step 2